Jinxy01/Dempster-Shafer/README.md

 ## TODO:
 - [x] Implement Adam
-- [ ] MAF in train
+- [x] MAF in train
 - [ ] Projected Gradient Descent (Adam)

 ## Comments:
-The way we are updating weights, we are only reducing every parameter (R,B and R+B).
-This will decrease loss since R+B (uncertanty) is also decreasing.
-However, if we normalize we get uncertanty to go higher again, while reducing R and B...
+Pytorch implementation working withou projecting masses.
+When trying to project, we have a backward error and if we fix it, the masse values barely change over iterations (and take a lot longer to process)

-Added pytorch implementation in testing_stuff_t().
-Article says to compute **belief** but that way we only update R and B mass values...
-Made some changes and now R_B is also changed but still not good enough
+Added a rule to promote combined masses.
+It works ok